JannisKohle/home-schooling/README.md

 ## Description:

-This is a Home Schooling App built with Python and Electron.
+This is a Home Schooling App built with:

+- Frontend: Electron

+- Backend: Python

+- Database: ???

 ## How to use it: